 PrerequisitesSome previous experience of hoof trimming is required to undertake this course

 The module consists of five days training (two days at the Rural Innovation Centre and three days on-farm).

 The course will be made up of demonstrations and discussion/problem solving exercise sessions linking theory and practice.
 There is also a large element of practical foot trimming.

 **Please make sure you bring adequate personal protective equipment (PPE) e.g. clean overalls, boots for the week.
+You may prefer to bring your own trimming crush and grinders.
 You will not be allowed to wear the same PPE you wear on the first two days (on cadaver feet) for the last three days on-farm, for biosecurity reasons.